hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/styles/introduction.md

 The styles are implemented using `SASS`, and thus the `ember-cli-sass` addon is required.
 Install by running `ember install ember-cli-sass`.

-There are to stylesheets which need to be imported in `app/styles/app.scss`.
+There are two stylesheets which need to be imported in `app/styles/app.scss`.

 {{docs-snippet name="basic-style-imports.scss" language="css"}}

 ## Overriding SASS variables

 All variables listed in `app/styles/ember-skeleton/variables` can be overridden.
-This must be done before the import of `ember-skeleton-variables` in `app.scss`.
+This must be done before the import of `ember-skeleton-variables`.

-{{docs-snippet name="overriding-default-scss-vars.scss" language="css"}}
+{{docs-snippet name="overriding-default-scss-vars.scss" language="scss" title="app.scss"}}

 ## Boostrap integration

-Bootstrap is used heavily, but not completely.
-The following components are used from Boostrap 4.1.
-Please see the linked Boostrap docs for usage.
+Several components of Boostrap 4.1 SASS code have been borrowed, some of which have been slightly modified.
+The original Bootstrap docs are listed below.
+Note that additional CSS classes have been added to some of these components in the Ember Skeleton SASS code.

 ### Bootstrap components